A Guide to Paratransit Services

 HOW DO I CANCEL MY TRIPS?

 You can cancel two days' worth of trips through the Express Booking (XPB) interactive voice response system at 214-515-PARA(7272) by selecting the confirm/cancel option (option 1).
 Subscription riders with more than two days' worth of trips to cancel must contact Subscription Services at 214-515-PARA(7272), option 4, between 9 a.m. and 3 p.m.
 Monday-Friday.
-You must cancel your return trip if you cancel or No-Show the first part of your trip.
-You will receive an additional No-Show for a return trip that is not canceled.
+You must cancel your return trip if you cancel or No-Show the first part of your trip, provided the trip is no longer needed.
+Each leg of your trips is treated separately.
+Without an indication from you that the return trip is no longer needed, it will remain on the schedule.

-Trips no longer required by a rider, whether demand or Subscription Service, must be canceled by 5:00 p.m. the day before the scheduled trip.
-Trips canceled by 5:00 p.m. the day before the scheduled trip will be counted as advance cancellations.
+Trips no longer required by a rider, whether demand or Subscription Service, should be canceled by 5:00 p.m. the day before the scheduled trip, when practical.

 WHAT IS A NO-SHOW OR SAME-DAY CANCELLATION?

-A No-Show occurs when you fail to board the Paratransit vehicle within 5 minutes after it arrives within the ready-time window.
-Trips that are not canceled at least 2 hours before your scheduled time will be considered Same-Day Cancellations.
+A No-Show occurs when a rider fails to board the Paratransit vehicle within 5 minutes after it arrives within the ready-time window.
+Trips that are not canceled at least 2 hours before your scheduled time will be considered a Late Cancellation.
 If you No-Show your trip going home, please call Paratransit to reschedule your trip.
 You will be scheduled on the next available vehicle.
 The next available vehicle is based upon availability and may take up to 2 hours to dispatch to your destination.

 What are the penalties for a No-Show or Same-Day Cancellation?